 Custom and practice in a company can become part of an employment contract.
 For example, if employees come to have "reasonable" expectations of receiving a benefit, like a Christmas bonus, a court may find the employer owes it to them.

-Pros and Cons of Using an Employment Contract
+Using an Employment Contract

 A benefit is keeping a key employee with an organization for a certain term or ensuring that if the key employee does leave, the organization is given sufficient notice and time to transition, can be invaluable, as is protecting confidential and/or sensitive information.